UniversalDependencies/docs/_hy/dep/case-loc.md

 We treat a closed set of postpositions (traditionally known as “improper adpositions”) as localizers.
 (See [ADP]() for a list of localizers.)

 The head of the localizer is the noun or the main verb of the clause preceding it.
-Localizers are always tagged ADP (adposition).
+Localizers are always tagged `ADP`.
 When it follows a noun, it receives the `case:loc` relation label.
+But if it follows a verb and acts as a adverbial, it receives the [advmod]() relation (but retains the tag `ADP`).

 ~~~ sdparse
 գինետան/NOUN[Animacy=Inan|Case=Dat|Definite=Ind|Number=Sing] մոտով/ADP[AdpType=Post|Case=Ins] \n by the-tavern